x

 Kog Benefits Little From AP

 This is because Living Artillery has a fairly unimpressive 0.35 scaling on it.
 The AP scaling does increase as the target gets lower health, but so does the base damage, meaning the AP-Base ratio stays awful.
-This makes AP an underwhelming choice compared to adding additional burn damage, increasing the Barrage Limit, or getting magic penetration instead.
+This makes AP an underwhelming choice compared to adding extra damage directly from items or clipping in more reserve bullets.

 To verify this, I ran a number of tests in the Practice Tool.
-The results: raw AP items like Rabadons, Ludens, and Horizon Focus weren't even close to matching the ult damage output of Liandrys, Demonic Embrace, and Void Staff, even on targets with only 60+ MR.
+The results: raw AP items like Rabadons, Shadowflame, and Horizon Focus weren't even close to matching the ult damage output of items like Liandrys and Muramana.

 This isn’t to say Kog has bad ratios on their non-ult abilities; the other abilities have decent to good ratios.
 But AP Kog’maw is not dangerous due to their basic spells.
 If you’re looking for a mid-range AP champion, there are a wealth of others with significantly better damage, mobility, and utility.